Henry Watson Fox: Legacy

 Fox's letters and journals show his commitment to missionary work and the spread of missions.

 Shortly after Fox's death subscriptions were raised by his friends at Rugby and elsewhere, which resulted in the endowment of a Rugby-Fox mastership in the Church Mission School, now called the Noble College, at Masulipatam.
 It was at the same time arranged that an annual sermon should be preached in the Rugby School chapel at Rugby, to raise funds for the endowment of the Masulipatam school..The Rugby Fox Memorial Fund was a charity, in existence to 2003.
 Its initial committee included Valpy French, who encountered Fox as a speaker in 1846 at a breakfast meeting in Trinity College, Oxford, and to whom Fox then wrote from India; and Henry Hayne who in 1846 married at Durham, as his second wife, Isabella Paine Fox (died 1859), Fox's elder sister.

 The first "Rugby-Fox sermon" was given on 1 November 1848, by Archibald Campbell Tait.
 It was attended by John Sharp, then a pupil at Rugby School.
 He was later a master at the Masulipatam school, and then from 1865 to 1870, and 1872 to 1878, Noble's successor as its principal.
 He was succeeded by Noel Hodges, and went on to be a Telugu language lecturer at the University of Cambridge.

 In 1872 the Rugby-Fox preacher was Fox's son, the Rev. Henry Elliott Fox.

 A pamphlet from 1852, Posthumous Fragment, consisting of an unpublished article by Fox, with a "Notice of the Extent of His Influence", mentions R. Marsh Hughes, a military officer with the East India Company, later manager of the Strangers' Home for Asiatics, Africans and South Sea Islanders in London, and the convert James White from Sierra Leone.

 Family

-Fox married in 1840 Elizabeth James (died 1845), daughter of G. H. James of Wolverhampton.
+In 1840 Fox married Elizabeth James (died 1845), daughter of G. H. James of Wolverhampton.
 Their son Henry Elliott Fox (1841–1926) was born at Masulipatam.
 Fox returned to England in 1846, to place his surviving son Henry and daughter with his parents.
-Mary Isabella Fox, the daughter, also born at Masulipatam, married in 1887 as his second wife the Rev. Edward Lombe (died 1909).
+Mary Isabella Fox, the daughter, also born at Masulipatam, married in 1887 as the second wife of Rev. Edward Lombe (died 1909).
 She died in Torquay in 1942, at age 99.